 Connecticut GED Price Tag

 Connecticut subsidized GED testing.
-For all GED test-takers 21 years of age and over, there’s a $13 fee.
-Applicants younger than 21 pay nothing.
+For all GED test-takers 21 years of age and over, there’s a $13 registration fee.
+Applicants younger than 21 and military personnel pay nothing.
 Upon successful results on all four GED modules, test-takers are awarded the Connecticut High School Diploma.
 Stamford Adult Education’s programs serve students from Stamford, New Canaan, Darien, Norwalk, Westport, Weston, and Wilton.
 GED prep classes are offered in both morning and evening sessions.